AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/analytics/pendo-webhook.md

 * [Sources](../../../../home.md): Experience Platform allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
 * [Sandboxes](../../../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

-The following sections provide additional information that you will need to know in order to successfully connect to [!DNL Pendo] using the [!DNL Flow Service] API.

 ## Connect [!DNL Pendo] to Platform using the [!DNL Flow Service] API {#connect-platform-to-flow-api}

-The following outlines the steps you need to make in order to authenticate your [!DNL Pendo] source, create a source connection, and create a dataflow to bring your events data to Experience Platform.
+The following outlines the steps you need to make in order to create a source connection and a dataflow to bring your [!DNL Pendo] events data to Experience Platform.

 ### Create a source connection {#source-connection}

-You can create a source connection by making a POST request to the [!DNL Flow Service] API.
-A source connection consists of a connection ID, a path to the source data file, and a connection spec ID.
+Create a source connection by making a POST request to the [!DNL Flow Service] API, while providing the connection spec ID of your source, details like name and description, and the format of your data.

 **API format**